Editorial note: After publication I was corrected and learned that Google can be used offline. The editorial is incorrect in that regard.

 - When communicating with clients or regulators, I feel more comfortable citing Microsoft’s security policy than Google’s policies.
 Granted, I do not know enough about the topic to really be conversant in the details, but I like what I read from Microsoft.

 - It seems Google took control of my web site domain in a different and more extensive way than Microsoft.
-I fond that to be intrusive.
+I found that to be intrusive.

-- Most of my clients in the nonprofit, construction and financial services industry use Microsoft Office.
-That’s what this graphic depicts; sorry I don’t know the source.
+- Most of my clients in the legal, nonprofit, construction and financial services industries use Microsoft Office.
+This graphic illustrates the point (I don’t know the source of the graph).

 There are plenty of things I liked better with Google Apps, especially integration with third party applications.
 What I dislike with both of them is level of service available.
 The transition back to Microsoft has not gone smoothly and I will likely blog about that later.
 As a practical matter, I need to hire outside support for either platform.